 Isengard – With some imagination, you can see Isengard in the valley from the Isengard lookout.

 Forest of Fangorn – When you’re at Isengard, look to your right into the forest where the Forest of Fangorn is.

 Of course it is also possible to visit these locations by yourself.
 However, they are not very easy to find.
 Going with this organized tour is not only more fun but also less stressful to find the exact spots.
 Also, you will learn so much about the area and filming location from your guide!

 Hike the Routeburn Track

 Right outside of Glenorchy begins one of the Great Walks of New Zealand.
-The Routeburn Track is a 32-kilometer (20 miles) trail that takes you through the Southern Alps and finishes at The Divide Shelter along the road between Te Anau and Milford Sound.
+The Routeburn Track is a 32-kilometer (20-mile) trail that takes you through the Southern Alps and finishes at The Divide Shelter along the road between Te Anau and Milford Sound.
 Although hiking the full Routeburn Track is highly recommended, it does involve a lot of planning and booking mountain huts in advance.
-But from Glenorchy you can easily hike parts of the Routeburn Track in one day.
+But from Glenorchy, you can easily hike parts of the Routeburn Track in one day.
 The shortest Routeburn day hike option is less than 10 kilometers (6.2 mi) return taking you through a mossy forest along the Dart River to one of the stunning waterfalls in New Zealand.

 No matter how careful you are, accidents can happen.